UPTokenizing/digitalIdentity/README.md

    SSH into your instance and follow the installation guide in the Install Section.

 7. **Connect MySQL with the frontend**
-   For the database to connect directly with the frontend, create a `.env` file in the root folder of your project (the same directory where the server.js file is located) with the following settings as an example:
+   To connect the database directly to the frontend, create a .env file in the root folder of every frontend project (the same directory where the server.js file is located, for example, for project **frontendIdentityDigital** the path is [digitalIdentity/frontendIdentityDigital/frontendDigitalApp/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendIdentityDigital/frontendDigitalApp/)  ) with the following settings (it is based on the past example):
    ```env
    DB_HOST=tokphy-mysql.xxxxxxxxxx.us-east-2.rds.amazonaws.com
    DB_USER=root